woosting/linux/contents/block-devices/disk-usage_investigation/disk-usage_investigators.md

 - **fsv** - 3D visualization.
 - **Philesight** - Web-based clone of Filelight.

-Notes:
+> _Notes:_
-- Many haven't received updates for a while.
+> - Many haven't received updates for a while.
-- Albeit more powerfull than 'du' they are also significantly bigger.
+> - Albeit more powerfull than 'du' they are also significantly bigger.
-- Most (if not all) will have to be installed manually.
+> - Most (if not all) will have to be installed manually.
-- 'find' can be used to explicitly find large files from the cli.
+> - 'find' can be used to explicitly find large files from the cli.

 ## References